yukiar/yukiar.github.io/research.md

 Our technology covers from fine-grained lexical-level transformations to coarse-grained text-level processing.

 ##### Publications
+* T. Zetsu, T. Kajiwara, and Y. Arase.
+Lexically Constrained Decoding with Edit Operation Prediction for Controllable Text Simplification, in Proc. of the Workshop on Text Simplification, Accessibility, and Readability (TSAR-2022), pp. 147–153 (Dec.
+2022).
 * H. Huang, T. Kajiwara, and Y. Arase.
 Definition Modelling for Appropriate Specificity, in Proc. of Conference on Empirical Methods in Natural Language Processing (EMNLP2021), pp. 2499–2509 (Nov.
 2021).
 * K. Ashihara, T. Kajiwara, Y. Arase and S. Uchida: Contextualized context2vec, in Proc. of Workshop on Noisy User-generated Text (W-NUT 2019), pp. 397–406 (Nov.
 2019).
 * D. Nishihara, T. Kajiwara, and Y. Arase: Controllable Text Simplification with Lexical Constraint, in Proc. of Annual Meeting of the Association for Computational Linguistics: Student Research Workshop, pp. 260-266, (July 2019).